bhb603/tickg/README.md

 # TICK/G Stack

+This project is a docker-compose implementation of the following tools, meant for local development and learning.

 The "TICK Stack" is a real-time monitoring/analytics solutions from [influxdata](https://www.influxdata.com/).
 It includes:
 - Telegraf: a plugin-driven server agent for collecting & reporting metrics
 - InfluxDB: a time-series database